Neutone/neutone_sdk/README.md

 ## Examples and Notebooks

-If you just want to delve right and wrap a model in without going through a detailed description of what everything does we prepared these examples for you.
+If you just want to wrap a model without going through a detailed description of what everything does we prepared these examples for you.

 - The clipper example shows how to wrap a very simple PyTorch module that does not contain any AI model.
 Check it out for getting a high level overview of what is needed for wrapping a model.
 It is available at [examples/example_clipper.py](examples/example_clipper.py).
 - An example with a simple convolutional model based on [micro-tcn](https://github.com/csteinmetz1/micro-tcn) can be found at [examples/example_overdrive-random.py](examples/example_overdrive-random.py).
 This does not contain the training code and assumes you have a pretrained `micro-tcn` model.
-- Notebooks for different models showing the entire workflow from training to exporting it using Neutone
+- We also have Notebooks for more complicated models showing the entire workflow from training to exporting them using Neutone:
     - [DDSP Timbre Transfer](https://colab.research.google.com/drive/1yPHU6PRWw1lRWZLUxXimIa6chFQ2JdRW?usp=sharing)
     - [RAVE Timbre Transfer](https://colab.research.google.com/drive/1qlN6xLvDYrLcAwS8yh2ecmNG_bEKlVI9?usp=sharing)
     - [TCN FX Emulation](https://colab.research.google.com/drive/1gHZ-AEoYmfmWrjlKpKkK_SW1xzfxD24-?usp=sharing)